openstack/nova/doc/source/contributor/placement.rst

 ``Version`` instance can be treated as a tuple of two ints and compared as such or there is a ``matches`` method.

-In other cases there are some helper methods in the microversion
-package:

-* The ``raise_http_status_code_if_not_version`` utility will raise a http status code if the requested microversion is not within a described version window.
-* The ``version_handler`` decorator makes it possible to have multiple different handler methods of the same (fully-qualified by package) name, each available for a different microversion window.
-  If a request wants a microversion that's not available, a 404 response is returned.
+A ``version_handler`` decorator is also available.
+It makes it possible to have multiple different handler methods of the same (fully-qualified by package) name, each available for a different microversion window.
+If a request wants a microversion that's not available, a defined status code is returned (usually ``404`` or ``405``).
 There is a unit test in place which will fail if there are version intersections.

 Adding a New Handler
 ====================